Oscar Wyatt: Iraq

-Comeback
+Comeback and later life

 After stepping down from Coastal, Wyatt continued to consult with other petroleum related interests to help them improve their processes and procedures, and maximize their pipeline and refinery operations, resulting in better returns for common shareholders.
 Wyatt invested in frozen foods distribution and, in July 2001, created a new company - the NuCoastal Corporation, renamed Coastal Energy - to explore energy opportunities available across the globe, including Malaysia, and sold Coastal Energy for $500 million in 2013.
+Wyatt turned 100 in 2024, and died in Houston on October 8, 2025, at the age of 101.